 for the NHS: when you strip away the verbiage, it is about putting most public services out to tender to any willing provider, extending the purchaser/provider split, and reducing the role of public bodies to that of commissioners.
 As the paper says: “the principles of open

 public services will switch the default from one where the state provides the service itself to one where the state commissions the service from a range of diverse providers.”
+In the real world, it means more private companies running more public services, the process otherwise known as privatisation.

 The implications for housing are not entirely clear.
 ‘Housing management’ is identified as one of the services where the government will consult about how to open up the service to more local commissioning.
 There is no specific mention of councils who still directly manage their housing stock but there may be serious implications for them further down the line as the plans develop.